 Etsy is a venue made up of independent sellers who run their own shops.
 This means that each seller is responsible for their own policies regarding refunds, exchanges, and returns.
 Individual policies will vary from shop to shop.

-If you enter into a return agreement with a buyer via Conversations or Etsy's case system, we require you to fulfil that agreement.
+If you enter into a return agreement with a buyer via Etsy Messages or Etsy's case system, we require you to fulfil that agreement.
 This may include:

 - Issuing a refund for the returned item(s)